Donut-Digital/P4events/content/collections/pages/corporate-event-planning-preston.md

         content:
           -
             type: text
-            text: 'Our team has planned many awards ceremonies before and will work hard to ensure the event is memorable and fun for each and every guest!
-They are always a special occasion so it’s important that there is great attention to detail throughout.'
+            text: "Attending an awards ceremony can be a really special moment for people so it’s essential this kind of event does not disappoint!
+P4 Events will work hard to ensure the event is special, memorable and lots of fun so leave the hard work to us!\_"
     type: image_bard_block
     enabled: true
   -